nicebyte/niceshade/README.md

 This record stores any additional user metadata specified by `meta:` tags in the technique description.

 The `USER_METADATA` record has only one field, `num_metas`.
 Following the field are `num_metas` pairs of raw byte blocks.
 The first block in a pair stores the user-provided key, and the second stores the user-provided value (both are null-terminated strings).

+### The `THREADGROUP_SIZE` Record Type

+This record has meaning only for compute shaders.
+It stores the threadgroup size declared by the shader.
+For other shader types, this record is present, but contains zeros.
+The record has 3 fields, each corresponding to the threadgroup size in X, Y and Z dimensions accordingly.

+____